danbev/migrate/README.md

 ## Deploying
 There are various ways to deploy to JBoss AS7, CLI, Web Console, API, file system.
 For this example we will be using the file system deploy method.

-First, start JBoss AS 7:
+But first, we need to start JBoss AS 7:

     ./standalone.sh --server-config=standalone-preview.xml